Principal Body System: Skeletal

-If the biochemical and metabolic processes are undernourished and out of balance, the body as a whole will be under greater strain to eliminate toxins, which can build up in the connective tissue and trigger the development of arthritis, which will eventually lead to the progressive destruction of the joint itself, aka DJD.
+If the biochemical and metabolic processes are undernourished and out of balance, the body as a whole will be under greater strain to eliminate toxins, which can build up in the connective tissue and trigger the development of arthritis, which will eventually lead to the progressive destruction of the joint itself, aka DJD - degenerative joint disease.

 Once a limb or joint is damaged, patience is needed for the time it needs to take to heal.
-Rehabilitating limb injuries can be an expensive and time-consuming endeavour, and unfortunately usually associated with variable success rates, largely due to the tendency for injury to reoccur.
+Rehabilitating limb injuries can be expensive and time-consuming, and unfortunately usually associated with variable success rates, mainly due to the tendency for injury to reoccur.

-There are many therapies for limb injuries, ranging from box rest and cold therapy; magnetic field application to shock wave therapy; non-steroidal anti-inflammatory drugs (NSAIDs) to major surgical procedures.
+There are many therapies for limb injuries, ranging from box rest to cold therapy, magnetic field application to shock wave therapy, non-steroidal anti-inflammatory drugs (NSAIDs) to major surgical procedures.
 However, few of these therapies are proven to be fully successful, with many being of questionable value, and worse still, some being potentially harmful.
-None appear any more or less effective than another for returning horses to athletic function without re-injury.
+None appear any more or less effective than another for returning horses to full athletic function without re-injury.

 Long and short, the most common injuries we see here at EquiNatural are when the supporting connective structure around the joints, specifically cartilage and muscle, breaks down, causing misalignment and inflammation.
 A vital part of the therapy is ensuring a clean, healthy bloodflow to the depleted tissues to maintain the body's own natural detoxing of the cellular debris from the affected area.

-Keeping the joint tissue healthy is the first step to maintaining healthy limbs, and keeping the structure and function of your horse's limbs will keep your horse healthy.
-However, no amount of joint supplements will keep your horse's joints healthy if you're not feeding a species-appropriate, quality diet packed with micronutrients and antioxidants.
+Keeping the joint tissue healthy is the first step to maintaining healthy limbs; however, no amount of joint supplements will keep your horse's joints healthy if you're not feeding a species-appropriate, quality diet packed with micronutrients and antioxidants.

 Working horses need access to plenty of naturally occurring antioxidants to neutralise the free radicals being produced from heavy exercise.
-Good antioxidant properties can be found in blue-green algae; vitamins C and E; omega-3 fatty acids (via linseed) which are excellent potent anti-inflammatory agents; as well as certain nutrients such as sulfur, which is super-valuable for connective tissue and how it fills out the protein makeup to achieve optimal healthy and functioning musculature and overall build.
+Good antioxidant properties can be found in blue-green algae (spirulina) and vitamin E (included as standard in our EquiVIta/VitaComplete mineral balancers); omega-3 fatty acids (via linseed) is an excellent and potent anti-inflammatory as well as certain nutrients such as sulfur, which is super-valuable for connective tissue and how it fills out the protein makeup to achieve optimal healthy and functioning musculature and overall build.

 The glucosamine and chondroitin story

-Here’s a quick snapshot at what these studies reveal:
+Here’s a quick snapshot at what these (human) studies revealed:

 - A 2010 Meta-Analysis of 3,800 people with knee and hip issues found that treatment with glucosamine, chondroitin or the combination was no better than a placebo.

-- A 2016 study of 164 patients with symptomatic knee concerns found that combined treatment with chondroitin and glucosamine sulfate showed no superiority over a placebo for joint pain or functional use.
+- A 2016 study of 164 patients with symptomatic knee concerns found that combined treatment with chondroitin and glucosamine HCL showed no superiority over a placebo for joint pain or functional use.